kodics/my-devops-projects/README.md

-# this repository is for my persional Devops projects
+# This repository is for my persional Devops projects